mmtmf/preaching_in_occupied_land/README.md

 > Thunbo, Michael.
 ‘Preaching in Occupied Land: Crisis and Sermons in Wartime Denmark (1940–1945)’.
 Studia Theologica - Nordic Journal of Theology 0, no. 0 (12 February 2026): 1–16. doi:10.1080/0039338X.2026.2622675.

-or, if only the repository is relevant:

-> Thunbo, Michael Mørch. *Preaching  in Occupied Land: Crisis and Sermons in Wartime Denmark (1940–1945)*.
-GitHub repository, 2025. https://github.com/mmtmf/preaching-in-occupied-land

 ## About the Project

 Developed as part of a PhD research project examining sermons in times of national crisis.